Open menu

 a) A small store (up to 100 products)

 Presumably, the quantity of categories and goods allows users to navigate relatively easily across your online store.
-Predictive search (autocomplete) requirements might be simple, and there’s no need for advanced search settings.
-Besides this, such a store doesn’t experience high loads.
-In this case, an in-built MySQL search can be adequate to the number and complexity of searches.
+Predictive search (autocomplete) requirements might be simple, and there's no need for Magento advanced search settings.
+Besides this, such a store doesn't experience high loads.
+In this case, an in-built MySQL search can be adequate for the number and complexity of searches.

 b) A middle-size store

-c) A large-size store
+c) A large store

 So, in this case, a SaaS solution is the best choice since these services usually provide distributed search.
 A network of data centers all over the world handles search queries in corresponding regions to cope with network latency.